randyJoke/JinHaoSDK-iOSDemo/JinHaoAccessory.md

 # JinHaoAccessory Class

-The `JinHaoAccessory` class inherits from the `Accessory` class and handles various functionalities for interacting with JinHao Bluetooth accessories, including battery status, program settings, volume control, DSP configuration, and firmware updates.
+The `JinHaoAccessory` class inherits from the `Accessory` class and handles various functionalities for interacting with JinHao Bluetooth accessories, including battery status, program settings, volume control, and DSP configuratio.

 ## Protocols